ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

 ### Cons

 1. Around 50% of the items that I ordered arrived with broken or damaged boxes, or even boxes that had been opened which is especially unacceptable when purchasing gifts.
 2. Some items are packed into soft courier bags instead of boxes, which causes items to be damaged by the couriers.
 3. Prices are not visible when browsing through the deals pages.
 The user has to click though to the product page for each item to view the price of that specific item.
 4. The navigation on both the website and mobile app are very buggy and they both jump and make the user lose track of where they were while trying to scroll through the deals pages.
 5. The UI of the page to cancel order items is hideous, and only allows the user to cancel the entire quantity instead of allowing the user to specify the quantity that they want to cancel.
 6. The general UI and UX are very dated and not user-friendly at all.
 7. The user has to fight with the packaging tape to remove it from the boxes.
 8. The product review process seems to be manual, so it takes a long time for product reviews to be approved.
+9. Delivery drivers drive off if the user does not hear them hooting, and also do not give the user sufficient time to meet them before driving off.
+10. Delivery handover is slow and inefficient and requires a lot of patience most of the time.

+## Conclusion

+- Takealot is generally a far superior experience.
+- Amazon South Africa has far more competitive pricing, especially during Black Friday.